Romitoskj/UniversityNotes/Computer Vision/05 - Filters.md

 ## Highboost filtering
 Using sequence of linear spatial filters in order to get sharpening effect:
 - Blur
-- subtract from the original image
+- subtract the blurred image from the original image
 - add resulting mask to original image

 ![[Pasted image 20251012180049.png]]